lubeda/EspHoMaTriXv2/README.md

 ### State

-After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there were some feature requests, which showed that my old code was a mess.
+After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there were some feature requests, which indicated that my old code was a mess.
 I reworked the whole code and restructured it, so it is now hopefully more extensible.

 ## How to use

 ### The easy way

 There is a little hype around the Ulanzi TC001 pixel clock.
 The easy way works with the Ulanzi TC001 hardware.
-For more customization and other hardware look [here](#the-funny-but-more-elaborate-way).
+For more customization and other hardware, look [here](#the-funny-but-more-elaborate-way).

 In easy mode you'll have a clock with auto brightness control and after step 3 you can send states to the display an toggle on or off additional screen elements.